Shazam2morrow/hacktips/Web/race-condition/race-condition.md

     table.add(req)
 ```

 Note that you need the server to begin creating the pending user in the database, then compare the token you send in the confirmation request before the user creation is complete.
+That's the whole point of the attack.

-#### Time-sensitive conditions
+#### Time-sensitive attacks

 Sometimes you may not find race conditions, but the techniques for delivering requests with precise timing can still reveal the presence of other vulnerabilities.